 Why do I need to provide my bank details?

 When you apply, you must provide Monzi with your online banking details.
 In short, we use this information to access read-only copies of your bank statements.
 These can then be passed onto lenders allowing them to get an idea of your current relationship with money (i.e. your income vs expenses).
-Based on this, they can determine whether or not they’d be willing to consider your loan application.
+Thereby, they can determine whether or not they’d be willing to consider your loan application.

 If you are hesitant to share this information, keep in mind that, at Monzi, we value your privacy and security highly.
 Once we’ve accessed the information we need, we’ll clear your details from our system.
 In addition to this, the details of your application will only be viewed by those people that need to see it.
 As a result, you’ve got nothing to worry about when you apply with Monzi.